 I was invited to lead a Saturday morning consecration service at an African American church in northeastern Washington, D.C.
 The church meets inside a converted small colonial white house perched on a street corner across from a local market.
-This is an established working class neighborhood surrounded by government housing projects.
+This is an established working-class neighborhood surrounded by government housing projects.
 The pastor and the congregation are spirit filled and have a deep hunger for their Hebraic roots.

 The pastor instructed one of her elders to fill a Ram’s horn with olive oil.
 The horn incorporated a silver bladder that could hold about two cups of oil.
-It was filled until it overflowed and then was placed on a small alter table at the front of the church.
+It was filled until it overflowed and then was placed on a small altar table at the front of the church.

 I have taught this message before, but this time seemed to resonate differently.
-The congregants were weepy and teary eyed.
+The congregants were weepy and teary-eyed.
 It was as if every word was penetrating and washing their hearts.

-At the end of the teaching the pastor handed me the horn of oil and instructed me to anoint several leaders in the congregation.
-I pulled the plug from the horn, turned it over and shook it but nothing came out.
-Where did the oil go I thought?
+At the end of the teaching, the pastor handed me the horn of oil and instructed me to anoint several leaders in the congregation.
+I pulled the plug from the horn, turned it over and shook it, but nothing came out.
+Where did the oil go, I thought?
 I quickly grabbed a small bottle of Kings Oil from my bag and anointed the leaders.

 After the service, the pastor and I spoke about the oil.
 We searched the table where the horn was sitting, but it was dry.
 We then realized the Lord had performed something both powerful and miraculous.
 The Lord took the oil as a symbolic offering.
 But what did it represent?